 The healthcare system in Austria provides excellent healthcare for the vast majority of citizens.
 Approximately 99% of people who live in Austria are part of the public healthcare system, but it is also possible to purchase additional private health insurance.
 “Special Class” or “Comfort Class” private healthcare offers you certain benefits, such as shorter waiting times, access to exclusive physicians not available through public healthcare, private hospital rooms, and even a private bathroom or guaranteed television in your room.
 Read on to see the Austrian healthcare system explained.

 How Does Healthcare Work in Austria?

 Around 99% of residents in Austria are covered by some form of health insurance.
 Becoming a part of Austria’s public health system is very straightforward: as soon as you start a job in Austria your employer is obligated to register you with Social Insurance within seven days of your start date.

 What Does the Public Healthcare Cover?

 Austria’s public healthcare system is comprehensive, covering virtually all your health care needs, no matter your age or background.
-The main features of the system are listed below.

 - Employed people contribute to the public healthcare system through their salaries.